 Nevada Clean Indoor Air Act

-The Nevada Clean Indoor Air Act protects children and adults from secondhand cigarette smoke and secondhand aerosol from electronic cigarettes or vaping products in most public places and indoor places of employment.
+The Nevada Clean Indoor Air Act protects children and adults from secondhand cigarette smoke and secondhand aerosol from electronic cigarettes or vaping products in most indoor public places and indoor places of employment.

 The Nevada Clean Indoor Air Act was originally passed by a majority of Nevada voters on November 7, 2006.
 State legislators made substantial changes to the Act during the 2011 session, including allowing smoking to resume in stand-alone bars that do not allow minors.
 During the 2019 legislative session the law was updated to include vapor products or e-cigarettes in the Nevada Clean Indoor Air Act.